muggy8/tensura-tl/v9/1_intermission_en.md

 "Yes, I think so too.
 But ――― nah, it will be fine."

 Hm?
-Myourmaille somehow wanted to say something but then he revised his thought and not saying a thing.
+Myourmiles somehow wanted to say something but then he revised his thought and not saying a thing.
 This kind of thing really made me curious so I just hope he really said it all.

 "Hey, come on, I told you to not hold back right?
 If you stopped in half-way, it makes me more curious you know."